-During the previous reporting period, representatives of NLG and British Columbia held a joint press conference respecting the announcement of \$2.1 million investment from British Columbia for job skills training to be administered by NEST.
-Over three years, that investment is being utilized in the NLG Path to Employment program, which will provide training, work experience, and entry to trades apprenticeships for 215 participants from Nisga'a communities.
+This reporting period marked year two of a three-year, \$2.1 million investment from British Columbia for job skills training.
+The investment, administered by NEST, is being utilized in the NLG Path to Employment program, which provides training, work experience, and entry to trades apprenticeships for 215 participants from Nisga'a communities.